Stephon Clark shooting: A timeline of events

 -- A police helicopter also set out to the location.
 Officers in the helicopter told those on the ground that they spotted a person matching the description of the suspect in a backyard.
 The helicopter officers said they saw the suspect pick up an object, break a window in the back of a home, then run around to the front and look into a car.

--- Officers on the ground headed toward the front yard, saw Clark in the side yard, and ordered him to stop and put his hands up.
+-- Officers on the ground headed toward the front yard, saw Clark in the side yard, and ordered him to stop.
 A video released by authorities shows the police yelling: “Hey, show me your hands.
 Stop!
 Stop!”
 But Clark fled from them and jumped a fence, running into his grandmother’s backyard.

 --The police gave chase, going to the backyard, where they encountered Clark.
 They again yelled: “Show me your hands!”
 Clark moved toward them while holding an object he held out in front of him.
 The officers thought the object was a gun, and said “Gun, gun, gun,” and began firing at Clark for about five minutes as back-up police arrived.
 They fired 20 shots.